Radio Society of Great Britain

 The results will be posted on this web site as soon as possible after the event.

-Registration, Start and Finish for the 144MHz competition event will be on the other side of Church Street from where the cars are parked.
+Registration, Start and Finish for the competitions will be on the other side of Church Street and down to the right as you walk out of the car park.

 In accordance with the informality of the event the organisers will not require you to deposit your receiver in a pound before the transmitters start sending.
 They do expect you to respect the spirit of this concession by refraining from using your receiver until reporting to officials in the start area and then only under their supervision.